handyc/hanb/README.md

 each of these 6 separate function outputs can be applied to a specific bit of an input character, allowing for 64^64 different character filters

+these filters take in one hanb character and output one hanb character

 # Implementing hanb
 # physical